Practical Tips for Family Caregivers

 - 00:43How to Take this Course

-Symon He is the co-author of Airbnb for Dummies and the Real Estate Investing QuickStart Guide, both available now on Amazon and in bookstores throughout North America.
+Symon He is the author of the Rental Property Investing QuickStart Guide, Amazon best-seller Real Estate Investing QuickStart Guide, and the co-author of Airbnb for Dummies, all available now on Amazon and in bookstores throughout North America.

 He is also co-founder of LearnBNB, a leading online educational destination for all things Airbnb hosting and short-term rentals.
 His works have been cited or featured on the Wall Street Journal, Reuters, Forbes, CNBC, Entrepreneur, and SKIFT.
 Through his training and coaching programs, he has worked directly with thousands of aspiring Airbnb hosts to jumpstart their short term rental journeys.
 His training programs have been featured by prominent third-party partners, including a joint venture with RichDad.